IW-Academy/pact-workshop-js/README.md

 git pull --all
 ```

-Each branch is the start of the each step in the workshop.
+Each branch is the end of the each step in the workshop.

 ```sh
 git checkout step1